bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 Similar to the centralized custodians, they're cheap, they have really high throughput, you can just spin these up as many as you need.
 You can have custom execution environments.
-For example, you know, Liquid sidechain is like a federated multi-sig.
+For example, `Liquid sidechain` is like a federated multi-sig.
 It has a new type of blockchain with confidential transactions and recursive covenants.
-Fetty Mints have like Chami and eCash, Rootstock has EVM contracts, so you get a lot of flexibility from your execution environment.
+Fedimints have like Chamian eCash, Rootstock has EVM contracts, so you get a lot of flexibility from your execution environment.
 There's no single point of failure because you have multiple custodians that have to collude to move the funds.
 But even still, if that quorum is compromised, then the custodians could freeze or steal the sats that are locked in the bridge.
 I see a hand.
-You have a question?
+Do you have a question?
 Yeah, when you have also like the single point, let's say you have a multisig that requires three sign-offs, and there's three people involved in this transaction.
 You have a single, each of those people is a point of failure because if they don't sign off on the transaction, then everything just stays locked.
 Yeah, so The question was, if you have a multi-sig, and it's like a three of three, so that means all of the signers have to sign off in order to move funds, then any one signer who decides not to sign could block a transfer.